-- Drain chickpeas then rinse and pat dry with a towel (the dryer the better.)
+- Drain chickpeas then rinse and pat dry with a kitchen towel (the dryer the better.)
 Pour onto a baking sheet then add extra virgin olive oil and 1-1/4 teaspoons smoked paprika and then toss with your hands to coat.

 - Place baking sheets into the oven.
 Roast butternut squash for 45-60 minutes, or until a knife inserted into the thickest part of the squash goes in easily.
-If squash starts burning before it’s tender, lay a piece of foil on top.
+If squash starts burning before it’s tender, place a piece of foil on top.
 Set aside until cool enough to handle.
 Roast chickpeas for 25-30 minutes, stirring or shaking the pan every 10 minutes, or until crisp (beans will continue crisping as they cool.)
 Sprinkle with salt then set aside to cool.

-- Scoop butternut squash flesh out of the skin with a spoon then add it to the blender along with 2 cups chicken broth (may need to do this in two batches.)
+- Scoop butternut squash flesh out of the skin with a spoon then add to the blender with 2 cups chicken broth (may need to do this in two batches.)
 Blend until very smooth then pour back into soup pot and turn heat to low.
 Stir in remaining cup chicken broth then cook on low for 10 minutes.
-Taste and add remaining tablespoon maple syrup, salt, and pepper if desired.
+Taste then add remaining tablespoon maple syrup, salt, and pepper if desired.
 Serve topped with cooked bacon, smoky-roasted chickpeas, crostini and/or fresh bread.

 - To freeze: Cool soup then scoop into a freezer bag and freeze flat.
 Thaw in the refrigerator overnight then reheat on the stove (may need to add more chicken broth to thin out a bit.)